renovatebot/renovate/docs/usage/upgrade-best-practices.md

 This page explains what we (the Renovate maintainers) recommend you do to update your dependencies.

-We'll cover different situations like starting a new project, or updating a project with five year old dependencies.
+We'll cover starting a new project, updating a year-old project, and updating a project with five year old dependencies.
-We also explain why you should update often, and how to nudge your team to update their dependencies.
+We explain why you should update often, and how to nudge your team to update their dependencies.

 ## General recommendations

-In general, we recommend that you:
+In general, you should:

 - Run Renovate on _every_ repository
-- Extend from the `config:best-practices` preset instead of `config:recommended`
+- Use the `config:best-practices` preset instead of `config:recommended`
 - Use the Dependency Dashboard issue (it's on by default)
 - Update your dependencies often
 - Read the changelogs for the updates
 - Update to new `major` versions in good time
 - Talk with your team about the update stategy

-If you think Renovate is too noisy, please read our [noise reduction docs](./noise-reduction.md).
+If Renovate is too noisy for you, read the [noise reduction docs](./noise-reduction.md).

-## About the `config:best-practices` preset
+## Use the `config:best-practices` preset

 The `config:recommended` preset is the recommended configuration for most Renovate users.
-We also have a `config:best-practices` preset that includes our upgrade best practices.
+Renovate also has a `config:best-practices` preset that includes our upgrade best practices.

-To follow our upgrade best practices, you should extend from the `config:best-practices` preset:
+You should extend from the `config:best-practices` preset:

 ```json
 {